joshtynjala/actionscript-3.0-developers-guide/files-and-data/working-with-local-sql-databases-in-air/using-encryption-with-sql-databases.md

 <div>

 Later in the process, the password is required to be 256 bits long.
-Rather than require each user to enter a password that’s exactly 256 bits (32 characters) long, the code creates a longer password by repeating the password characters.
+Rather than require each user to enter a password that's exactly 256 bits (32 characters) long, the code creates a longer password by repeating the password characters.

 The `getEncryptionKey()` method calls the `concatenatePassword()` method to